yym68686/uni-api/docs/native-responses-stage-observation.md

 there are no per-frame logs or payload samples.
 No forwarding, frame parsing, terminal filtering, queue size, timeout or retry decisions change.
 A latency partition localizes a wait boundary; it does not by itself prove a software bug.

+### Correlating the physical outbound socket

+`upstream_http_version` reports the response protocol.
+Optional `connection` contains only `local_addr` and `remote_addr` from the HTTP client's existing transport metadata.
+The local address belongs to the gateway's outbound socket, not the caller.
+Neither URI, authorization, request/response headers nor body contents are included.
+A proxy can make the physical peer different from the ultimate origin; the tuple must not be described as a verified provider host.
+A connector without metadata reports null, including failures before headers.

+The tuple is an observation after headers, not a connect or write timestamp.
+Join it with bounded, read-only socket counters in the same network namespace and the attempt interval.
+HTTP/1 keepalive can reuse the tuple across sequential requests.
+HTTP/2 can multiplex attempts; tuple counters alone then cannot be attributed to one request.
+No DNS, TLS, proxy, protocol selection, pooling or retry behavior changes to obtain this metadata.